codyferd/UltraMC/README.md

 PrismLauncher/ElyPrismLauncher assets are under the CC BY-SA 4.0 license.

-Assets made by UltaMC are licensed under the Universal Public Domain License, located at UPDL.txt
+Assets made by UltraMC are licensed under the Universal Public Domain License, located at UPDL.txt